GDelevoye/SMSN/README.md

 pip install -e ./SMSN/
 ```

-## Note
+## In case of installation problems

+ * :warning: Execute the script line by line in a terminal rather than in a script. :warning:

+ > Especially true for conda activate

  * Installation can sometimes be slow due to conda-forge.
 See  [the detailed explanations](#in-case-of-installation-problems) for more info.
+Workardounds :

+1. Don't install smsn in an already existing environment !
+2. Use [mamba](https://github.com/mamba-org/mamba) if conda is really slow.
+See  https://github.com/conda/conda/issues/7239 for more info .
+3. Delete conda-forge and conda-metachannel from your channels
+4. Use a strict channel priority using  *conda config --set channel_priority false*
+5. Update conda through *conda update -n base conda* (Tested with *conda 4.10.1*)
+6. In your conda configuration, set the "defaults" conda channel at highest priority, followed by the "bioconda" channel, and remove all the others

 # CLI Usage